£43m schools and social housing capital boost will create 800 jobs says Jane Hutt

 Legislative programme 2014 - 2015 »

 Bills that the Welsh Government will bring forward in 2014/2015.Learn more »

 Action undertaken on the finance provisions in Part 2 of the Wales Act 2014.

 Our focus is on our priorities and the services which mean the most to the people of Wales.Learn more »

 - Statistics & Research

-From 1 October 2015 it will be illegal to smoke in private vehicles when someone under the age of 18 is present.
-This applies to Wales and England.
+from 1 October 2015 it became illegal to smoke in private vehicles when someone under the age of 18 is present

 from 1 October 2015 it became an offence to sell electronic cigarettes to someone under the age of 18.
 Purchasing these products on behalf of a minor was also made an offence

 from 4 February 2016 the smoking ban legislation was amended to allow prisons to designate cells where smoking can take place until 5 April 2017.
 This will support the Ministry of Justice to make prisons in Wales completely smoke free